 Young children develop skills and abilities at different rates, although they usually follow the same pattern of development.
-This unit will develop knowledge and understanding of children's growth and development across five areas of development - physical, intellectual, communication and language, social, and emotional.
+This unit will explore how aspects of growth; weight, height and head circumference are measured from birth to 5 years old and why its important its recorded.
+Students will learn the roles and responsibilities of individuals involved in measuring and monitoring growth and development in infants and young children.
+The unit also develops knowledge and understanding of children's growth and development across five areas of development - physical, intellectual, communication and language, social, and emotional.
 In each area, there are expected patterns of development for children of different ages.
 These patterns are sometimes referred to as milestones.
 It is important to recognise that there are physical, environmental and socioeconomic factors that can have an impact on a child's development.